DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/exam_notes.md

 - OK

 ### 223: Practice test - Advanced Kubectl Commands
+- OK.
+Practice queries more if you feel like it.

 ### 225: Mock Exam - 1
+- OK - 100
 ### 226: Mock Exam - 2
+- Redo CSR/RBAC and pod DNS - 70

 ### 228: Mock Exam - 3
+- Your ass got whooped by service accounts, cluster roles and cluster role bindings
+- JSONPath with range some more with spaces and/or tabs
+- NetworkPolicies breh
+- Iterate over `kubectl api-resources`